LinkLabs/iot-history-cli/README.md

 ---
 ## Argument Reference

-The script uses specific commands to target different APIs and arguments to filter the queries.
+Specific arguments to control the script's behavior, such as the output file name, date range, and authentication.

 ### Arguments